Mexican Revolution

 Madero was elected President, taking office in November 1911.
 He immediately faced the armed rebellion of Emiliano Zapata in Morelos, where peasants demanded rapid action on agrarian reform.
 Politically inexperienced, Madero's government was fragile, and further regional rebellions broke out.
-In February 1913, prominent army generals from the Díaz regime staged a coup d'etat in Mexico City, forcing Madero and Vice President Pino Suárez to resign.
+In February 1913, prominent army generals from the former Díaz regime staged a coup d'etat in Mexico City, forcing Madero and Vice President Pino Suárez to resign.
 Days later, both men were assassinated by orders of the new President, Victoriano Huerta.
-This initiated a new and bloody phase of the Revolution, as a coalition of northerners opposed to the counter-revolutionary regime of Huerta, the Constitutionalist Army led by Governor of Coahuila Venustiano Carranza, entered the conflict.
+This initiated a new and bloody phase of the Revolution, as a coalition of northerners opposed to the counter-revolutionary regime of Huerta, the Constitutionalist Army led by the Governor of Coahuila Venustiano Carranza, entered the conflict.
 Zapata's forces continued their armed rebellion in Morelos.
-Huerta's regime lasted from February 1913 to July 1914, and saw the Federal Army defeated by revolutionary armies.
+Huerta's regime lasted from February 1913 to July 1914, and the Federal Army was defeated by revolutionary armies.
 The revolutionary armies then fought each other, with the Constitutionalist faction under Carranza defeating the army of former ally Francisco "Pancho" Villa by the summer of 1915.

-Carranza consolidated power, and a new constitution was promulgated in February 1917.
+Carranza consolidated power and a new constitution was promulgated in February 1917.
 The Mexican Constitution of 1917 established universal male suffrage, promoted secularism, workers' rights, economic nationalism, and land reform, and enhanced the power of the federal government.
 Carranza became President of Mexico in 1917, serving a term ending in 1920.
 He attempted to impose a civilian successor, prompting northern revolutionary generals to rebel.
 Carranza fled Mexico City and was killed.
-From 1920 to 1940, revolutionary generals held office, a period when State power became more centralized and revolutionary reforms were implemented, bringing the military under the control of the civilian government.
+From 1920 to 1940, revolutionary generals held the office of president, each completing their terms (except from 1928-1934).
+This was a period when state power became more centralized, and revolutionary reform implemented, bringing the military under the civilian government's control.
 The Revolution was a decade-long civil war, with new political leadership that gained power and legitimacy through their participation in revolutionary conflicts.
-The political party they founded, which would become the Institutional Revolutionary Party, ruled Mexico until the presidential election of 2000.
-Even the conservative winner of that election, Vicente Fox, contended his election was heir to the 1910 democratic election of Francisco Madero, thereby claiming the heritage and legitimacy of the Revolution.
+The political party those leaders founded in 1929, which would become the Institutional Revolutionary Party (PRI), ruled Mexico until the presidential election of 2000.
+When the Revolution ended is not well defined, and even the conservative winner of the 2000 election, Vicente Fox, contended his election was heir to the 1910 democratic election of Francisco Madero, thereby claiming the heritage and legitimacy of the Revolution.

-Prelude to revolution: the Porfiriato and the 1910 election
+Prelude to revolution: Porfiriato and the 1910 election

 Liberal general and war veteran Porfirio Díaz came to the presidency of Mexico in 1876 and remained almost continuously in office until 1911 in an era now called Porfiriato.
 Coming to power after a coup to oppose the re-election of Sebastián Lerdo de Tejada, he could not run for re-election in 1880.
 His close ally, General Manuel González, was elected president (1880–1884).
-Díaz saw himself as indispensable, and after that interregnum, ran for the presidency again and served in office continuously until 1911.
+Díaz saw himself as indispensable, and after that interruption, he ran for the presidency again and served in office continuously until 1911.
 The constitution had been amended to allow unlimited presidential re-election.
 During the Porfiriato, there were regular elections, widely considered sham exercises, marked by contentious irregularities.